Early Takes: Volume 1

-Early Takes: Volume 1 is a compilation album of outtakes and demo recordings by English rock musician George Harrison, released posthumously on 1 May 2012.
+Early Takes: Volume 1 is a compilation album of outtakes and demo recordings by the English rock musician George Harrison, released posthumously on 1 May 2012.
 The recordings appeared in Martin Scorsese's 2011 documentary film George Harrison: Living in the Material World and were originally issued as part of the deluxe version of the DVD release.
 Producer Giles Martin compiled the album, working with engineer Paul Hicks.
 The majority of the tracks date from the sessions for Harrison's 1970 triple album All Things Must Pass.

 Background

 Giles Martin said he was invited by George Harrison's widow Olivia to hear tapes of Harrison's unreleased recordings in 2009 and to help compile the music for Martin Scorsese's 2011 documentary film George Harrison: Living in the Material World.
 Martin worked on the project with engineer Paul Hicks at Harrison's Friar Park home in Oxfordshire.
 In music historian Warren Zanes' description, the creation of the film "will likely be remembered as one of the great archaeological digs in rock and roll’s material history".

 According to Olivia Harrison, the decision to release an album of this unissued music was mainly for her late husband's fans.
 She added: "They wanted to hear it, they've asked for it ...
 They're so close to the songs, and these early takes really get to the essence of the songs."